captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## FALLON:
 Ahh.
 Yes, I think I see now. … And I believe I can promise all of that.

+---

 And as we seem to have come to it, may I kiss you now?

-(He crosses to her, sits on the bed by her side, and kisses her.)

 ---

 ## FALLON:
-(Cont’d.)
 Well.
 That was very nice.
 May try another?

-(He kisses her again—longer this time.)

 ---

 ## REN:
-(So softly) And hope that you’d be a good kisser…
+And hope that you’d be a good kisser…

-(The lights shift to Olivia’s apartment.
-She is sprawled on the floor eating from a carton of ice cream and looking blankly ahead.
-There is a deliberateness to this process—it’s clear she means to eat it all.
-She looks disheveled—a hot mess—and her clothes are way too big on her.
-Her hair, longer than it was in the first act, is all over the place.
-She looks as if she hasn’t slept in a week, and she probably hasn’t.
-The doorbell rings.
-Olivia hides the ice cream under a magazine She goes to the door and comes back with Ren, who seems a bit businesslike in her approach to Olivia compared to the first act—and tired.
-A brief silence.)

 ---